omron-sinicx/PeriodicMAPP/README.md

 ## Getting Started

+You can use [Dockerfile](Dockerfile) to build an environment for this repository.

 This project uses C++17 standard library.
 Make sure your compiler support it.
 Some tools, such as visualizer, uses Python3 with numpy and matplotlib.